 Apple Intelligence is a suite of system-wide AI features built into iPhones, iPads, and Macs.
 It can help to write, summarise, translate, transcribe, generate images, and generally get things done faster.
 But unlike many AI tools, it processes most tasks directly on your iPhone, keeping your data private.

-This means, your data isn’t constantly shared to the cloud and remains secure.
+This means your data isn’t shared with the cloud and remains secure.
 However, for more demanding AI tasks, Apple uses Private Cloud Compute to handle them securely without exposing personal data.

-Apple Intelligence debuted with iOS 18 on the iPhone 15 Pro, and now comes pre-installed on newer models, including the iPhone 17 and iPhone 17 Pro.
+Apple Intelligence debuted with iOS 18 on the iPhone 15 Pro, and all newer models are part of the Apple Intelligence eligible devices list.
+It now comes pre-installed on newer models, including the iPhone 17 and iPhone 17 Pro.

 Based on everything we have discussed above, let's dive into all the Apple Intelligence features available on your iPhone.